jlouie10/unit-4-game/README.md

 The Avengers are on a mission to locate the Infinity Gauntler!
 Choose a hero and survive against other heroes and villains to be the one who ends up with it.

-This game is abstracted into a state machine of 3 states (character selection, play match, game over).
+This game is represented by its 3 states (character selection, play match, game over).
 * Character selection
     * Initial state
     * Players choose their character and opponent